uwctri/FormFill/README.md

 ## Call Outs

-* PDF Radio, Buttons, and dropdowns are not supported at this time.
+* PDF Radio and dropdowns are not supported at this time.

 * All dates are formatted m/d/y

+* We only support one instance of form fill per instrument

-* PDF Checkboxes are supported, their data should be soruced from an text, note, or calc field.
+* PDF Checkboxes are supported, their data should be sourced from an text, note, or calc field.
 Each checkbox on the PDF should be indivudually named and data loaded for each.